 Focus on Prevention

-In addition, following is direct contact information for Director of Security Herrera and School Resource Officer Diaz:
+In addition, following is direct contact information for Director of Security Higgins and School Resource Officer Diaz:

 Freddy Diaz, School Resource Officer